 The popular interview podcast has quickly become a local favorite with over 10,000 streams and a five-star rating on iTunes.
 Host Kevin Chemidlin set out on a mission to learn about the movers and shakers of Philly who have helped shape the city’s future for the better in 2018.
 The best thing about this podcast is its positivity and focus on local pride.
 Past lineups include Founder of Philly Music Fest Greg Seltzer, La Colombe Founder Todd Carmichael and Mike Solomonov. podphillywho.com

-From top to bottom: The Preston & Steve Show, Courtesy of Chorus Photography; Supra Endura, Courtesy of Gabrielle Mandel; Matt Leon, Courtesy of Holli Stephens; Streets Department, Courtest of Kelly Smith; On the Record, Courtesy of Chorus Photography; Philly Who, Courtesy of Kevin Kilkenny
+Photography by: From top to bottom: The Preston & Steve Show, Courtesy of Chorus Photography; Supra Endura, Courtesy of Gabrielle Mandel; Matt Leon, Courtesy of Holli Stephens; Streets Department, Courtest of Kelly Smith; On the Record, Courtesy of Chorus Photography; Philly Who, Courtesy of Kevin Kilkenny